Gluten-Free Naan Bread

 In this recipe, I swap the wheat flour for a gluten-free flour blend and add xanthan gum, psyllium husk, and an egg to bind the dough together.
 Then I cook the naan on a hot cast iron skillet until slightly charred and puffed, perfect for brushing with melted butter.
 You’ll only need a few minutes to cook the dough after it rises, which means you’ll have hot, buttery, chewy naan on the table fast!

-Why You’ll Love Homemade Naan Bread
+Why You’ll Love Making Gluten Free Naan Bread

 Naan is a relatively easy homemade bread to put together and works well when converted to being gluten-free.
 You’ll also cook it on the stove which means you won’t have to bother with the oven.
 Here are a few other reasons why I love this naan recipe: